-Forecasts are typically generated using historical sales or guest-count data as a starting point, and then adjusted as necessary for current variables.
-For example, a system might go through the following process in creating a forecast:
+Typically, forecasts are created starting with historical sales or guest-count data, and then adjusted as needed for current variables.
+For example, one might follow this process to create a forecast:

-- Review the sales trends for the previous 4 weeks
+- Review sales data for the 4 weeks prior

-- Determine whether business is growing or falling, and by how much
+- Reflect on whether business is growing, falling, and by how much in either direction

-- Use last week’s sales as a base model, then adjust to reflect the trend
+- Using the past week’s sales as the base, modify your forecast to reflect the trend

-- Use the result as the coming week’s forecast, distributed across the various days, day-parts and hours according to the average distribution for the past 4 weeks.
+- Utilizing the resulting data as next week’s forecast, making sure to distribute it across the various days, day-parts and hours according to the average distribution for the past 4 weeks.

-- A fully integrated ordering system with access to menu mix data will be able to quickly generate a suggested order that takes into account the forecast and quantities on hand.
+- Use a fully integrated ordering system with access to the menu data.
+It will then automatically suggest a purchasing order that accounts for the forecast and quantities currently available.

-- An integrated labor scheduling tool may break down expected sales or guest-counts by day-part, hour, or even fractions of an hour.
+- Use an integrated labor scheduling tool that breaks down expected sales and guest-counts by day-part, hour, and even fractions of an hour.
 This will make it easier to coordinate team schedules more precisely in order to meet expected demand.

-Better yet, if the forecasts change, in an integrated system will easily adapt to any shifts in the forecasts.
+Additionally, an integrated system will easily adapt to any shifts in the forecasts.
 It will automatically automatically flow through to the other modules, making on-the-fly adjustments (and the savings they represent) possible.
 In short, it’s integration with associated systems that makes extraordinary cost reductions possible with a forecasting system.
 Advanced systems integrated with production modules may accommodate information as granular as hold times, thaw times, and shelf life of products.

 Advanced systems integrated with production modules may accommodate information as granular as hold times, thaw times, and shelf life of products.